single-spa/single-spa.js.org/website/versioned_docs/version-5.x/module-types.md

 Applications use a declarative API called `registerApplication`.
 Your single-spa config (also sometimes called the root config) defines applications ahead of time and defines the conditions for when each application is active, but it doesn't mount the applications directly.

 ### Applications have managed lifecycles
 single-spa manages registered applications and is in charge of all of their lifecycles.
-This prevents you from writing a bunch of logic about when applications should mount and unmount; single-spa takes care of that for you.
+This prevents you from needing to write a bunch of logic about when applications should mount and unmount; single-spa takes care of that for you.
 All that single-spa needs to make this work automatically is an activity function that describes when your application should be active.

+### Applications and their public interface
+Applications [_must_ export their lifecycles](/docs/building-applications#registered-application-lifecycle) so they can be managed by single-spa but they can also export additional methods, values, components, parcels, or more as part of their public interface.
+It is common to use these exports inside another application so you can create highly cohesive modules with low coupling.

 ## Parcels